adamoshen/prismr/README.md

 - [x] `knitr` chunk options `class.source` and `class.output` do not need to be modified.

-It should be noted that the monospace font is defined once in the corresponding Prism css file, and once again in the presentation css file.
-In the included example, the font definition in the Prism css file takes precendence, so this should either be removed or modified to match the monospace font defined for the presentation.

 # Support for other languages

 As PrismJS supports many languages, the `utils/prismr.js` file can be modified